OliverP255/formal-gdt/README.md

 Where H = diameter of the hole and F = diameter of the fastener.

 By formalising in Lean, we're able to show formally, under what cases, this formula holds and when it doesn't.

+## In Context

+This repo is part of a larger aim to make engineering compliance machine-checkable by formalising engineering standards and tools in Lean 4.